virusimmortal00/post-af/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Docker image with built-in web server/app/ui for sending API messages to AppsFlyer S2S endpoints.
+All of the more prickly parts of manually generating these API calls (generally for test purposes) have been purposefully and elegantly obfuscated for your POSTing pleasure.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>